Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 We regularly handle divorces involving complex financial matters, such as High Net Worth assets and individuals, international assets, business interests and investment portfolios.
 We are also skilled at helping individuals whose former partners are attempting to conceal assets and income from the divorce proceedings.

 We are members of the Law Society Family Law Advanced Accreditation scheme for our independently recognised expertise.
-We are also members of the Lexcel Accreditation scheme for our general legal practice management skills and high quality standards of client care.

 Crisp & Co is independently regulated by the Solicitors Regulatory Authority (SRA).